drbrady8800/old_code/scene-preview/jw-sites-commons/README.md

 ### Including HTML Content
-You can refer to the HTML templates for the components with, where "template" is the filename of the template you want to pull in.
+You can refer to the HTML templates for the components with `{% include template.html %}`, where "template" is the filename of the template you want to pull in.

 ### Updating Grunt